the outstanding one

-Bad news first: I don’t think there is an English translation of this book available anywhere!
-Many of you will be missing out on one of the finest pieces of travel literature that has ever been published.
+Bad news first: I don’t think there is an English translation of this book out there yet.
+Some of you will be missing out on one of the finest pieces of travel literature that has ever been published.
 This alone would be reason enough to learn German.
 This and Johann Gottfried Seume.

-About the book: MH, a 33-year-old successful journalist, leaves the comfort of his Hamburg apartment and embarks on an epic journey.
-He is going to do a walk through Germany, spend months and months on the road with his dog and not a single penny to his name.
+The story: in 1980, 33-year-old German journalist Michael Holzach leaves the comfort of his Hamburg apartment and embarks on an epic journey.
+He is going to walk through Germany without a penny to his name.

 truthfulness = awesomeness

-There are too many things that are awesome about this book: the truthfulness in the stories of the people MH encountered on the way, the beautiful and precise language (which might be a tad too journalistic for some), the insights on ecological and social problems, the physical feat of walking almost two thousand kilometers without any money, …
+There are too many things that are awesome about this book: the truthfulness of the stories about the people Holzach encounters on the way, the beautiful and precise language (which might be a tad too journalistic for some), the insights he offers about ecological and social problems, the physical feat of walking almost two thousand kilometers without any money…

-But what I liked MOST about this story, the reason why this has always been and will always be a perfect 10, is the fact that MH is free of all pretentiousness.
-Instead of polishing over his self-doubts, his faults and his weaknesses, he leaves them there, making them part of the journey.
-I think it takes a very bold and gifted man to be able to write a story like that.
+But what I liked MOST about this story, the reason why this is one of the best travel books ever, is the fact that Holzach is free of pretentiousness.
+Instead of polishing over his self-doubts, his faults and his weaknesses, he leaves them there for us to see, making them part of the journey.
+I takes a bold and gifted author to be able to write a story like that.

 I translated a short segment that I felt was particularly touching: